• Skip to main content

 • Add the garlic, salt, and spices and stir to blend.
 Cook for a minute or so.

-• Add the peeled tomatoes and its juice and stir to blend.
+• Add the greens, peeled tomatoes and its juice and stir to blend.
 Bring the sauce to a steady bubbling simmer.
+I break up the whole tomatoes a bit with a spatula.

 • Once the sauce is simmering, use the back of a spoon to make a well for each egg.
 Add each cracked egg to a well.